-This accuracy is compared with the baseline.
-If it is statistically worse than the baseline, the candidate weak classifier is rejected; otherwise, it is accepted.
+The accuracy is compared with the baseline.
+If it is worse than the baseline the candidate weak classifier is rejected; otherwise, it is accepted.
+This process is repeated until it is accepted.
+To avoid the infinite loop, if the number of iteration exceeds the threshold, the currently best classifier is accepted by default.

 By repeating this process, multiple classifiers are generated.
-If no classifier is accepted, we use the base classifier as default.

 As in standard bagging, the final result of BaggTaming is derived by majority voting.
 Next, we apply this BaggTaming to the tag personalization for a social bookmarking service.

-We first talk about collaborative tagging, such as a social bookmarking service.
+We first talk about collaborative tagging, such as a social bookmarking.
 In this service, users can register their favorite Web pages.
 To these Web pages, users can assign to attribute them.
 These Web pages and tags can be shared with other users.

 These shared tags can be exploited for classifying or retrieving Web pages.

 In collaborative tagging, users can assign any tags freely.
 Therefore, tags are generally inconsistent among users.
 Golder et al. pointed out three causes for this inconsistency.

 The first one is a polysemous word.

 Polysemy refers a word having multiple related meanings.
-For example, one use a word "window" to refer a hole in the wall.
-But, another refers the pane of glass that resides within the hole.
+For example, someone use a word "window" to refer a hole in the wall.
+Another refers the pane of glass that resides within the hole.

-Because the related meanings confuse users, these tags make it difficult to find relevant pages.
+Because the related meanings confuse users, it is difficult for users to find relevant pages.